 The breed was definitively recognized by the Fédération Cynologique Internationale in 1954.

 The physique of the French Bulldog is characterized above all by his small Molossian-type size and its flattened muzzle.
 The male measures between 12 and 14 inches at the withers and weighs between 17.5 and 31 lb.
 The female measures between 11.5 and 13 inches at the withers and weighs between 15.5 and 26.5 lb.

 The French Bulldog belongs to group 9 of the FCI: pleasure and companion dogs.
 He wears the number 101.

 How Is The Temperament Of Black French Bulldog?

 The Black French Bulldog is known for its kind and fun nature.
-He is a dog who has a certain tendency to clown around and who likes to entertain the gallery.
-Happy and playful, he is also particularly docile and will never be aggressive, whether with children, other dogs, or other pets.
-He is a calm and unsportsmanlike dog, who prefers naps on the sofa to long outings.
-He is very attached to his master and does not like solitude too much.
+He is a dog who tends to clown around and likes to entertain the gallery.
+Happy and playful, he is also remarkably docile and will never be aggressive, whether with children, other dogs, or other pets.
+He is a calm and unsportsmanlike dog who prefers naps on the sofa to long outings.
+He is very attached to his master and dislikes solitude too much

 Behavior with others

 The Black French Bulldog is a fundamentally gentle dog, with no hint of aggression in him.
 He will therefore have no problem getting along with everyone.
 It is not a guard dog, nor a hunting dog.
 He won't be suspicious of strangers and won't pose any danger to other pets like cats or NACs.